 Welcome to the Plastic Surgery Residency Program at Cooper University Hospital.
-We have recently been approved for a six-year, Integrated Residency Program.
-Over the course of training at Cooper, a resident can expect to be involved in all aspects of plastic and reconstructive surgery.
+Over the course of our six-year, Integrated Residency Program at Cooper, a resident can expect to be involved in all aspects of plastic and reconstructive surgery.
 Except for three rotations to institutions in nearby Philadelphia, for Craniofacial Surgery at Children’s Hospital of Philadelphia, Transplant Surgery at Jefferson, and Burn Surgery (acute and chronic) at Crozer Chester Burn Center, all clinical work is at Cooper Hospital.

 A full-time faculty of plastic surgeons assures the resident of close supervision when required and the opportunity for graded responsibility and independence throughout the training program, both in the operating room and in the outpatient ambulatory facility.
 Volunteer faculty in private practice enhance the learning experience.